 - You can create feedback surveys

-Ley’s carried out Facebook campaign as “Do Us a Flavor” which requested customers to name a new flavor.
+Ley’s carried out a Facebook campaign as “Do Us a Flavor” which requested customers to name a new flavor.
 This campaign was successful on many stages.

 - Helped to measure product loyalty.